Starting a community garden can take a long time, for anyone seeking to begin a community garden it is crucial to understand that it is a lot of work.

-Starting a Garden on City-owned Land
+Starting a Garden on City-Owned Land

-In order to start a garden on City Owned land, be sure to attend the How to Start a Community Garden workshop.
+In order to start a garden on City owned land, be sure to attend the How to Start a Community Garden workshop.
 Afterwards if you wish to move forward on City-owned land, be in touch with the CGN Coordinator to begin the process.
 There will also be an additional training session to assist with approvals for City-owned land.

-Community Development Fund
+Community Garden Development Fund